 For children of pre-kindergarten age (3 and 4 years old by 1st September) a curriculum emphasising developmentally appropriate practices through play is offered.
 Children have the opportunity to develop their creativity, interests, social skills and basic learning competencies that will prepare them for successful entry into Kindergarten.
 There is a focus on speaking and developing English language, as well as on early maths concepts and skills for emergent readers.

 The Early Childhood Programme is taught through carefully designed conceptual units in a programme of inquiry.
 The content of each unit is built around active daily routines, which include centre/task time, story time, music, singing and physical education.

-The school day begins at 8:25 am and ends at 3:00 pm each day.
-There is a dedicated nap or rest time for children.
-There are two teachers and three teaching assistants working with a group of 30 students.
-The group is divided into two classes during group activities.
+The school day begins at 8:25am and ends at 3:00pm each day.
+There is a dedicated daily nap or rest time for EC3 students.
+EC3 and EC4 have their own independent Programme of Inquiry, however on occasion they do work together to facilitate children's learning.
+There are two teachers and three teaching assistants working with a group of up to 30 students.
 Children in our EC program also benefit from lessons with specialist teachers for both physical education and music.

-From Kindergarten onwards the Primary Years Programme (PYP) continues to provide students with a strong academic foundation through units of inquiry that teach language, mathematics, social studies and science.
-Information technology and library skills are integrated within units.
-Subject specialists also teach visual art, music and physical education classes.
+From Kindergarten on the PYP continues to provide students with a strong academic foundation through units of inquiry that teach language, mathematics, social studies and science.
+Information technology and library skills are integrated within the units.
+Single subject teachers also teach visual art, music and physical education classes.

 The language of instruction is English.
-Non-English speaking children receive English language classes up to five times a week and support by our English teaching staff.
+Non-English speaking students receive English language classes up to five times a week as well as support from our English teaching staff.
 Students with a good level of language competency in English may take classes in Russian (either for Native Speakers or beginners), Spanish or Ukrainian each day.